nmattei/cmps6790/discussions.md

 1. Where do you currently reside (state or country)?
 2. What is your professional background?
 3. What is a hobby that you enjoy doing?
-4. What are your long-term career goals?
+4. What would you like to learn or achieve from this course?

 *Upload Your Video and Respond!*
 * Ideally, upload your video as an MP4 file.